metaterminal/metaterminal.fyi/content/archive/time-war.md

 - Sharing information with friends, family, and loved ones

 Unless — and this is extremely important — you trust them to never tell anyone <i>under any circumstances</i>.
-You are gambling on just their current self, but all possible versions of their future selves.[^7]
+You are gambling on not just their current self, but all possible versions of their future selves.<a class="footnote"><sup>7</sup><span>Spouses are especially dangerous.</span></a>

 From experience, you should consider holding up under torture as a criterion.